-So, you’re building a new landing page.
+So, you’re creating a new landing page.
 That’s great!
-Landing pages are prime opportunities for converting your site’s visitors into business leads.
+Landing pages are prime opportunities for to convert your website’s visitors into leads.

-To get those conversions, you want your landing page’s design to provide a smooth user experience for visitors.
-To get that smooth user experience, you’ll want to keep these nine tips in mind when designing your next landing page.
+To get increase your conversion rate, the landing page design to provide a smooth user experience.
+To get that smooth user experience, you should o keep these nine tips in mind when considering how to design a landing page.

 1. Plan your layout

-Per Hubspot, a good landing page has five elements: a headline, a relevant image, a brief description, a form to capture visitor information and a call to action.
-If you have those, you’re already off to a great start.
+Per HubSpot, a good landing page has five elements: A headline, relevant image, brief description, lead-capture form, and and call-to-action.
+If you have those few design elements, you’re off to a great start.

 2. Be concise

-Easier said than done, I know, but it’s vital for the user experience.
-Per Cision, a 2018 Microsoft study found that a human’s average attention span is a mere eight seconds.
-To beat the clock, Hubspot suggests testing landing pages with a blink test.
-Visitors should be able to grasp your main idea in less than five seconds, or the time it takes to blink.
+Easier said than done to be concise in copy, but it’s vital for the user experience.
+Per Cision, a 2018 Microsoft study found that a human’s average attention span is only eight seconds.
+To beat the clock, marketing giant HubSpot suggests testing landing pages with The Blink Test.
+Website visitors should be able to understand what you're offering in less than five seconds -- the time it takes to blink.
 If not, go back to the drawing board and focus on succinct messaging.

 3. Stay above the fold

-Always keep the most important information and a call to action at the top of the page.
-In doing this, you ensure that no matter where the fold ends up, visitors get the vital snapshot they need to take action.
+Always keep the most important information and call-to-action at the top of the page.
+By doing this, you ensure that no matter where the fold ends up, website visitors get a quick snapshot of what you're offering and where they can take action.

 4. Value your visuals